Chehalis Theater: 2016 and 2018 renovations

-2021 renovations
+2021 renovations and reopening

 In 2020, a local restaurateur bought the theater and started the third restoration in five years in 2021.
-With plans to reopen later that year or early 2022, it is expected to continue to screen movies while providing restaurant dining and live entertainment.
+Renaming the location as McFiler's Chehalis Theater, early plans included a reopening later that year or early 2022, with the expectation to continue to screen movies while providing restaurant dining and live entertainment.
 Adhering to ADA requirements and new building codes, extensive remodeling was done to large portions of the theater, including a modified marquee.
-The ceiling illustrations are to be painted over but photographed and displayed along with antique equipment from the building.
+The ceiling illustrations were to be painted over but photographed and displayed along with antique equipment from the building.

+The theater had a soft opening in late 2022, and an official ribbon-cutting ceremony took place in March 2023.
+The theater, since its reopening, has hosted events tied to the 75th anniversary of the Kenneth Arnold UFO sighting and a symposium on Bigfoot that included speaker Cliff Barackman.

+As of 2023, the Chehalis Theater listed an occupancy of 450 and was opened to fine dining, comedy shows, musical performances, charity events, live televised sports, and film presentations.

+Northwest Flying Saucer Film Fest

+The theater hosted the first Northwest Flying Saucer Film Fest in 2023, coinciding with the city's Flying Saucer Party.
+Winning films under various genres, as well as "best alien" and "best UFO", are selected by audience members and the film committee and are awarded a small statue known as the "Orbie".